amanda132/W4111Notes/physical_design.md

   * e.g. a row in a table
 - Page: Collection of records
 - File: Collection of pages
+- Minimum API:
   * insert/delete/modify record
   * get(record_id) a record
   * scan all records
+- These are logical.
+- Different page organizations in a file have different access costs.
-- May be in multiple OS files spanning multiple disks
+- May be in multiple OS files spanning multiple disks.

-### Units that we’ll care about
+### (i).
+Units that we’ll care about
 - B # data pages on disk for relation
 - R # records per data age (we talk about it in terms of records, not the physical size of page)
 - D avg time to read/write data page to/from disk.